light2adrifter/challenge-9/README.md

   node.js to begin the prompts.
 After the prompts are complete, the README.md file will be placed within the dist folder.

+  ## License

+  This was created under the MIT license.

   ## Contribution